Leonardo-Boss/suckless-site/www.suckless.org/wiki/index.md

 	hg push

 The wiki repository above is world-writable.
-Your changes will be visible immediatly after the push at <http://sandbox.suckless.org>.
+Your changes will be visible immediately after the push at <http://sandbox.suckless.org>.
 This web site contains an additional disclaimer at the bottom that any content is not our responsibility, and is only intended to give you an idea how your changes will look like once they are accepted.